yokada/yokada.github.io/_posts/2015-12-20-Could-you-want-to-create-a-image-file-via-command-line-with-OS-X-Clipboard-containing-a-image-captured.md

 ---
 layout: default
-title: golang study lottery
+title: Could you want to create a image file via command line with OS X Clipboard containing a image captured
 ---

-Could you want to create a image file via command line with OS X Clipboard containing a image captured